tallaxes/mseemann.github.io/_posts/2016-05-05-angular-2-server-side.markdown

 <!-- more -->

 To get started with angular 2 on the server side you need to import some 3rd party libs.
 In my case I am using TypeScript, ES6 and ES7 features that are not already present in node.js.
-At least the following imports are neseccary for angular 2.0:
+At least the following imports are necessary for angular 2.0:

 ```javascript